Magic-Abracadabra/Forever-Progression/README.md

 <img width="462.5" height="618.5" alt="image" src="https://github.com/user-attachments/assets/bbc6ffe4-c7f1-43c2-a0f4-6640cf31c25b" />

 What is it?
 It's your raw media file + your digital footprints.
 Tradition footprints are separated from raw media files.
-Here, all are integrated!
+Here, all are naturally integrated!
 # Usage
 For windows: